• Fort Stevens was an active military installation until 1947

 • The park offers opportunities for hiking, fishing, and various water activities

-Fort Stevens was the only one continental U.S. military base to be attacked by a foreign army since the War of 1812.
+Fort Stevens was the only continental U.S. military base to be attacked by a foreign army since the War of 1812.

 The 4,300-acre Fort Stevens State Park has been open to the public since 1955.